carpentries-incubator/spreadsheet-humanities-lesson/_episodes/02-common-mistakes.md

 **Example**: merging cells.

 **Solution**: If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
-Merged cells will make your data unreadable by statistics software.
+Merged cells will make your data unreadable by software.
 Consider restructuring your data in such a way that you will not need to merge cells to organize your data.

 ## <a name="units"></a> Placing comments or units in cells

-**Example**: Your data was collected, in part, by a summer student who you later found out was mis-identifying some of your species, some of the time.
+**Example**: Your data was collected, in part, by a summer student who you later found out was mis-keying an author, some of the time.
 You want a way to note these data are suspect.

 **Solution**: Most analysis software can't see Excel or LibreOffice comments, and would be confused by comments placed within your data